 Figure 1.
 Vacuum Water Level Meter Design.
 Depth to Water (DTW) = Vacuum Applied (VG) – Height of Water in the Sight Glass Above Ground Surface (H).

 A vacuum pump is connected to the sample tube and a vacuum is applied.
 The magnitude of the vacuum applied determines how high the water level can be raised above the water table.
-The vacuum is increased until the water shows in the sight glass (Figure 1.).
+The vacuum is increased until the water is visible in the sight glass (Figure 1).

-Once the water rises into the site glass, the vacuum increase is halted by closing the valve to the vacuum source.
-The vacuum gauge (VG) displays the vacuum applied in units of feet of head that were required for the water to rise to the site glass.
+Once the water rises into the sight glass, the vacuum increase is halted by closing the valve to the vacuum source.
+The vacuum gauge (VG) displays the vacuum applied in units of feet of head that were required for the water to rise to the sight glass.

 Note, the level in the sight glass is well above the ground surface and therefore one must subtract the distance from the water level in the sight glass to the ground surface to find the DTW.
 To calculate the DTW, simply follow the equation below:

 DTW = VG (vacuum in feet of water) - H (height of water level in site glass above the ground surface).